About Us

 St Nicholas’ Church is now the only Church in the village.
 The building dates from Norman times and is attractively maintained and well-loved in the community.
 It has its own burial ground in the churchyard.

-Baydon has a retired Ordained Local Minister who lives in the village, also 2 Lay Pastoral Assistants.
-The PCC is made up of members with a variety of ages and backgrounds.
+The Local Church Committee is made up of members with a variety of ages and backgrounds.
 A successful project was undertaken to improve the funding of the Church by encouraging planned giving.
-The last Quinquennial Inspection was carried out in 2010.